Things to Do at Virginia Beach Boardwalk

 Opening Hours

-The boardwalk is open 24/7 year-round, though individual businesses and attractions have varying hours.
-Most shops and restaurants operate from 10 AM to 10 PM during peak season.
+The boardwalk itself is accessible 24/7, though most shops and restaurants operate roughly 10 AM to 10 PM during peak season, with reduced hours in winter

 Tickets & Pricing